Rowan Atkinson: Comic style

 Best known for his use of physical comedy in his Mr. Bean persona, Atkinson's other characters rely more on language.
 Atkinson often plays authority figures (especially priests or vicars) speaking absurd lines with a completely deadpan delivery.
+Journalist Anwar Brett writes, "Although his deadpan wit is in evidence as he speaks, Atkinson – beloved to Blackadder as much as Bean fans – takes his comedy very seriously."
+On his ability to keep his focus on set during comedic moments, Johnny English director Oliver Parker commented, "There's a scene where Johnny English is in a meeting going up and down on an office chair.
+Rowan's focus is astonishing in that scene, because everybody else – he hadn't realised – was having to hold back, and when I said 'cut!' there was an explosion of laughter".

 One of his better-known comic devices is over-articulation of the "B" sound, such as his pronunciation of "Bob" in the Blackadder II episode "Bells".
 Atkinson has a stammer, and the over-articulation is a technique to overcome problematic consonants.

 Atkinson's often visually based style, which has been compared to that of Buster Keaton, sets him apart from most modern television and film comics, who rely heavily on dialogue, as well as stand-up comedy which is mostly based on monologues.
 This talent for visual comedy has led to Atkinson being called "the man with the rubber face"; comedic reference was made to this in an episode of Blackadder the Third ("Sense and Senility"), in which Baldrick (Tony Robinson) refers to his master, Mr. E. Blackadder, as a "lazy, big-nosed, rubber-faced bastard".